-Ramadan started Friday evening April 1 and it ends the evening of May 1.
+Ramadan starts on Wednesday evening March 22 and ends the evening of April 21.
 It is the month of the Islamic calendar in which Muslims fast from eating and drinking from sunrise to sundown.

 All over the Middle East, when the loudspeaker announces the sunset, Muslims break their daily Ramadan fast with sweet dates and a cup of water.

 As part of our ministry in this Muslim country, my fellow teammates and I had hopes to engage our Muslim friends during their month of Ramadan.

 We saw this as an open door to interact with our neighbors all over the city.
 So we partnered with the local Christian church to prepare for Ramadan by assembling fast-breaking packages.
 Each package contained water, juice, dates, and a sweet treat — the traditional elements consumed to break the fast.

 We stapled bookmarks to each festively-decorated paper bag, wishing our Muslim neighbors a Happy Ramadan, alongside Bible verses about loving our neighbors.